 - Sub-varsity level managers will receive manager's certificates and/or numerals for B-squad or Freshman certificate for Freshman level.

 - Captains' practices must be initiated, organized and administered by captains only.
+Adult supervision is required.

 - Attendance should be voluntary and should not be limited.

 - Captains' practices will be limited to the two weeks prior to the start of the season and will be scheduled on a space available basis.
-Adult supervision will be required.

 EPHS supports positive sport conduct by abiding by the Lake Conference Code of Conduct.
 The following acts of misconduct will not be tolerated and will be cause for removal without refund of admission: